CANTUS-Project/api/source/http_headers.rst

 The HTTP/1.1bis headers are specified in `RFC 7230, S. 3.2 <https://tools.ietf.org/html/rfc7230#section-3.2>`_.
 The IANA also maintains a
 `list of standard headers <https://www.iana.org/assignments/message-headers/message-headers.xhtml>`_.
-Note that the WebDAV-specific headers are given in that list under the "http" protocol.

 List of Headers We Should Have:
-    - one to say whether to include "resources" links in the JSON response
-    - one to say which fields to include, or which to exclude, from the JSON response
     - also whatever I showed in the examples in "index.rst"

 Permanent Headers